 (-) Behavior <— Emotions <— Environment —> Emotions —> Behavior (+)

 The enriched environments we provide to our animals should activate the positive emotions of seeking and play as much as possible and reduce the negative emotions of fear, panic, and rage.
 Enriched environments also contribute to the forth and fifth freedoms.
-Animals within enriched environments will have greater capacity to express their natural behaviors and not experience pain or distress which will contribute to the overall wellbeing and welfare of the animal.
+Animals within enriched environments will have a greater capacity to express their natural behaviors and not experience pain or distress which will contribute to the overall wellbeing and welfare of the animal.

 Challenges for Captive Animals